 Taxes.
-Nothing strikes fear into the heart of an aspiring digital nomad quite like the prospect of figuring out how to deal with taxes on income earned while working from a laptop in multiple foreign countries.
+Nothing stresses a digital nomad quite like the prospect of figuring out how to deal with taxes on income earned while working from a laptop in multiple foreign countries.
 There is a lot of speculation and false information circulating on the Internet regarding digital nomad taxes, so I figured I’d talk to a tax expert and get answers.

 I emailed Stewart Patton, a U.S. tax attorney currently living in Belize, to ask him some of the most common digital nomad tax questions I’ve seen.
 Please keep in mind these questions are targeted at Americans.
-While Stewart is a lawyer, he is not your lawyer, and this blog post should never replace seeking legal advice from a professional regarding your specific situation.
+Disclaimer: This blog post is not legal or tax advice.
+You should always seek out a professional regarding your specific situation.
 Nevertheless, I hope you find it helpful!

 . . .

 If I’m an American citizen living outside the U.S., do I still owe taxes to the U.S. government?